OmarGabr0/Vortex_GPGPU_TB/doc/Vortex/core/issue/README.md

 ### Instruction Buffer

-The instruction buffer is a FIFO (First-In, First-Out) structure that holds multiple decoded instructions, allowing the scheduler to pick instructions that have no dependencies.
+The instruction buffer is a FIFO (First-In, First-Out) structure that holds multiple decoded instructions, allowing multiple instruction to be stored in case if the instruction will cause hazards.
 This helps improve the flow of instructions through the pipeline.
 The instruction buffer also helps reduce delays caused by instruction cache misses by working with instruction miss-status holding registers (MSHRs), making sure that memory delays don't slow down the pipeline too much.

 ### Scoreboard